MCMainiac/WebConsole-Client/README.md

 # WebConsole Client by MCMainiac
 This is the PHP client of WebConsole.

 [Bukkit Link](https://dev.bukkit.org/bukkit-plugins/webconsole/)

-## Getting Started:
+# Installation
-___
+## Enabling the `php_sockets` extension
-follow the steps below to successfully setup the WebConsoleClient:
+Since WebConsole uses TCP sockets to communicate with the server, you might need to enable a php extension called `php_sockets`.

-### enabling php_sockets
+> Sometimes `php_sockets` is already enabled by default.
+If it is not, WebConsole will inform you.

-firstly, you need to enable a php extendsion called php_sockets.
+To enable the `php_sockets` extension:
-> Sometimes php_sockets is already enabled but if it isn't, WebConsole will inform you
+- open your `php.ini` and go to line 896

-open `php.ini` and go to line 896 end remove the `;` from the beginning.
+- remove the `;` from the beginning of the line to uncomment it

-after that step you may need to restart Apache
+- after you have saved your config, you need to restart your server in order for php to load the extension.